MJRnathan/BootstrapMovies/README.md

 # Movies Search
-Movies Website to search for movies, made in Bootstrap.
+Movies Search Website to search for movies, made in Bootstrap.